Opening on Friday, November 10, 6 – 8 pm

 Artist talk with Sofia Mitsola and Pamela Kort, Friday, November 10, 6.30 pm

-Galerie Eva Presenhuber is pleased to present Villa Venus: An Organized Dream, its first solo exhibition with the Greek artist Sofia Mitsola.
+Galerie Eva Presenhuber is pleased to present Villa Venus: An Organized Dream, its first solo exhibition with the London based, Greek artist Sofia Mitsola.

 In 1902, the Austrian artist Gustav Klimt painted three naked female figures and a goldfish.
 Despite its gorgeous meshing of sensual lines and shimmering layers of gold-inflected colour, at its unveiling, the work created a scandal.
 Seen from behind, the buttocks of one of the women dominates the picture; she peers out at us over her shoulder, through her blazing curtain of red hair, smiling provocatively.
 Klimt created the work as a riposte to his critics; originally titled To My Detractors, he changed it to Goldfish when he exhibited it in 1903.